Goldfinders Inn

-Goldfinders Inn is a heritage-listed former inn, guesthouse, general store and post office and now residence at 164 Old Bells Line of Road, Kurrajong, City of Hawkesbury, New South Wales, Australia.
+Goldfinders Inn is a heritage-listed former inn ans guesthouse, located on the urban fringe of Sydney, Australia.
+The property, 164 Old Bells Line of Road, Kurrajong, New South Wales has also seen historical use as a general store and a post office, and is now a private residence.
 It was built from 1809 to 1830 by John Lamrock.
-It is also known as Gold Finders Rest, Kurrajong General Store and Kurrajong Post Office.
-It was added to the New South Wales State Heritage Register on 21 October 2016.
+It was added to the New South Wales State Heritage Register on 21 October 2016., with the listing including the alternative names Gold Finders Rest, Kurrajong General Store and Kurrajong Post Office.

 History

 Rowland Edwards arrived in Sydney in the colony of NSW in 1791 as a convict transported for seven years on the Third Fleet.
 By 1798 Edwards was believed to be an emancipated convict occupying the "lowlands" at the junction of the Hawkesbury River and Rickaby's Creek, near present day Windsor.
 The 1806 General Muster lists Edwards "free by servitude" and now a settler having purchased 80 acres at Richmond Hill, of which 50 acres were under cultivation and pasture and 30 acres fallow.
 The occupants of the land were Edwards, his wife and child and an assigned convict.
 They were noted not to be on Government stores and so it can be assumed they were self-sufficient on their 80 acres.
 Edwards was not formally granted the land until 1809 by Colonel William Paterson.
 He was, however, clearly in occupation three years earlier and his self-sufficiency indicates a dwelling on the land grant as early as 1806.
 His relocation with his family to "Richmond Hill" on higher land is confirmed by documentary evidence with the grant from Governor Paterson, dated 14 December 1809.
 Three months before the formal land grant of 1809, Edwards sold stock at public auction (possibly to settle debts) from his property on the High Lands at Richmond Hill.

 While Richmond Hill was a general term for land north-west of the Hawkesbury River, the High Lands was a more specific reference to the present Kurrajong area.
 Thus Edwards was in residence at the site of the Goldfinders Inn at least by 1809.
 Edwards may have constructed the oldest part of the cottage at this time.
 The earliest fabric evidence is not incompatible with this date.

 In 1823 Archibald Bell Jr. surveyed the present Old Bells Line of Road.
 It was a traditional Aboriginal route shown to Bell by Darug guides Emery and Cogy when they led him over Mount Tomah and on to Hartley Vale.
 The road was under construction by 1825 and was officially opened in 1841.
 The timber cottage at Goldfinders is of locally sourced material and of a rough vernacular construction, consistent with an absence of navigable road for transporting materials.
 It is probable that the earliest fabric of the cottage was constructed prior to 1840.